Geology (GEOL) 313

 - Unit 10: Resource Development and International Trade

-To receive credit for GEOL 313, you will be based on five assignments, a course project, and two examinations.
+To receive credit for GEOL 313, you must complete all the five assignments, a course project, and two examinations.
 The passing grade for GEOL 313 is sixty percent (60 percent).
 You must average sixty percent on the assignments and receive a grade of at least sixty per cent to pass each examination.
 The table below lists the components that contribute to your grade, and their weight.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.